Håkan Andersson (motorcyclist): Later career

-In the wake of the 1973 oil crisis, sales of recreational vehicles decreased significantly, and Yamaha was forced to reduce their competition budget by withdrawing their racing team after the 1975 season.
+In the wake of the 1973 oil crisis, sales of recreational vehicles decreased significantly, and Yamaha was forced to reduce their competition budget by withdrawing their motocross and road racing teams after the 1975 season.
 As all the other major motorcycle manufacturers had already signed their racers for the 1976 season, Andersson signed a contract to compete for the small, Spanish Montesa factory in the 250 class.
 In 1977, he rode a Montesa in the 500cc class.
 He returned to Husqvarna in the 1978 and 1979 seasons in the 500cc class.
 Andersson was the top individual points scorer at the 1977 Motocross des Nations event.

 He retired from motocross competitions in 1979 at the age of 34.
 Andersson won 22 individual heat races and 10 Grand Prix victories during his world championship racing career.
 He won one 250cc Motocross World Championship (1973) and was a three-time 250cc class Vice Champion (1971, 1972, 1975).
-He won three 250cc Swedish national motocross championships (1971, 1972, 1974) and three 500cc Swedish national motocross championships (1977-1979).
+He won three 250cc Swedish Motocross Championships (1971, 1972, 1974) and three 500cc Swedish national motocross championships (1977-1979).
 He was a member of the victorious Swedish Trophée des Nations team in 1967, and the victorious Swedish Motocross des Nations team in 1974.

 In retirement, Andersson continued to support his local Uddevalla motocross club, including helping to organize a Swedish round of the Motocross World Championships.